Marriott Bonvoy vs Hilton Honors: Which program fits your style?

 We all monitor the welcome bonuses from the best hotel credit cards and open them if there’s an offer we can’t refuse.
 No matter which hotel points we’re married to, we’re willing to cheat on them when a good deal presents itself.

 Two of the most popular hotel programs are Hilton and Marriott.
-Earn 150,000 Marriott Bonvoy bonus points and a bonus free night award (redemption level worth up to 85,000 Marriott points) after you use your new card to make $5,000 in eligible purchases in the first three months of card membership with the Marriott Bonvoy Brilliant™ American Express® Card.
+Earn 150,000 Marriott Bonvoy bonus points and a bonus free night award (redemption level worth up to 85,000 Marriott points) after you use your new card to make $5,000 in eligible purchases within the first three months of card membership with the Marriott Bonvoy Brilliant™ American Express® Card.
 Resort fees may apply.
 Offer ends 11/3/21.

 Both of these chains outperform each other in various categories, so let’s take a look at the core benefits of investing in each program.
 We’ll also compare Marriott Bonvoy credit cards against the best Hilton credit cards to help you decide which are the best fits for your wallet.